typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 Run `npm run migrate.js`

-Sit back, relax and watch the logs while the data starts pouring into Grakn.
+Sit back, relax and watch the logs while the data starts pouring into TypeDB.

 ### … So Far With the Migration